How to Choose the Perfect Vacation Rental

 The best advice comes from someone who has already stayed at the vacation house rental.
 Prior renters offer valuable insight about the home that is oftentimes more than you will get from the listing description.
 This is important because you want to know when you show up at your beach house, that everything is as you expected.

-Our rental house on Eleuthera was exactly as the pictures depicted.
+The home we rented in Governor’s Harbor on Eleuthera in the Bahamas was exactly as the pictures depicted.
 Reading the five-star reviews ahead of time confirmed that we wouldn’t be disappointed with our rental choice.

 Use Google Maps